jmcoleman/news-commenter/README.md

 ## Running tests

-Unit testing was done to TBD
+Unit testing was done to add articles via scraping, add new articles after scraping, add and remove comments.

 ## Deployment

-The project is deployed to Heroku pages at TBD
+The project is deployed to Heroku pages at https://news-commenter.herokuapp.com

 ## Built With